robinrodricks/FluentFTP/README.md

   - **Xamarin.Android** 10.0
   - **Universal Windows Platform** 10.0

 Binaries for all platforms are built from a single Visual Studio Project.
-You will need the latset [Visual Studio](https://visualstudio.microsoft.com/downloads/) to build or contribute to FluentFTP.
+You will need the latest [Visual Studio](https://visualstudio.microsoft.com/downloads/) to build or contribute to FluentFTP.

 ## Example Usage